Rewriting with Acyclic Queries: Mind Your Head: The Rewriting Problem

 There is a straightforward, albeit in general inefficient, way of finding a rewriting for a conjunctive query and views.
 In fact, it can be shown that, for given $Q$ and $\calV$, a rewriting $Q'$ over $\calV$ exists, if and only if a certain canonical query $\candof{Q,\calV}$ exists and is a rewriting.

 This \emph{canonical candidate} $\candof{Q,\calV}$ can be obtained by evaluating $\calV$ on the canonical database $\candof{Q}$, which in turn is defined as the set of body atoms of $Q$ viewed as facts, in which the variables are considered as fresh constants.
-The canonical candidate has the same head as $Q$ and its body is just $\calV(\candof{Q})$.\footnote{But here the variables are again considered as variables.} If the canonical candidate turns out to be a rewriting, then we often call it \emph{canonical rewriting}.
+The canonical candidate has the same head as $Q$ and its body is just $\calV(\candof{Q})$.\footnote{Here the variables are considered as variables, not as constants.} If the canonical candidate turns out to be a rewriting, then we often call it \emph{canonical rewriting}.

 An important detail should be mentioned here: the canonical candidate does not always exist, e.g.,\ if $\calV(\candof{Q})$ does not contain all head variables of $Q$ or it is outright empty.
 In that case, there is no rewriting.